zaiisao/Documentation/en/Video/audio_effect_mixing_apple.md

 // Gets the volume of the audio effect.
 The value ranges between 0 and 100. int volume = [agoraKit getEffectsVolume];

-// Ensures that the audio effect's volume is at least 80% of the original volume. volume = volume < 80 ?
+// Ensures that the volume of all audio effect files is at least 80% of the original volume. volume = volume < 80 ?
 80 : volume;
 [agoraKit setEffectsVolume: volume];

+// Sets the volume of a specified audio effect file as 50% of the original volume.
+[agoraKit setVolumeOfEffect: soundId:@"1" volume:50];

 // Resumes playing the audio effect.
 [agoraKit resumeAllEffects];